 Agile is often discussed as a methodology: a framework for developing software.
 At Stride, agile isn’t just a process we apply to a software project; it’s how we approach both technology and business.
 It’s a way of thinking and behaving.
 It’s fundamental to what we do, both inside the code we write as well as inside all of our operational and strategic practices.

-We’re thinking a lot about Agile as we gear up for the 5th Annual Agile Day NYC, the largest local annual gathering for Agile professionals.
-The conference, like others of its kind, brings together impassioned practitioners to discuss everything Agile.
-But what is it about Agile that unites people and evokes such passion?
+We’re thinking a lot about agile as we gear up for the fifth annual Agile Day NYC, the largest local annual gathering for agile professionals.
+The conference, like others of its kind, brings together impassioned practitioners to discuss everything agile.
+But what is it about this process that unites people and evokes such passion?

 We’ve been living and practicing Agile since its inception in 2001.
 We have built Stride on a foundation of Agility based on the principles of the Agile Manifesto.
-Stride’s CTO Rex Madden and I were both early Agile adopters and have built and run successful companies for the past fourteen years by thinking, acting, and being Agile.
-We use Agile because it’s flexible, collaborative, efficient, cost-effective, and reliable.
+Stride’s CTO, Rex Madden, and I were both early agile adopters and have built and run successful companies for the past 14 years by thinking, acting, and being agile.
+We use this process because it’s flexible, collaborative, efficient, cost-effective, and reliable.
 We use it because it works.

 Check out these related posts:

 How to Know When It’s Time to Rewrite Your Legacy Application